lsc-sde-crates/cr8tor/docs/user-guide/troubleshooting.md

 ![alt text](./../assets/screenshots/project_pull_request_codeowners_review_required.png)

+## Databricks API errors thrown by cr8tor

+During Validation or WorkflowExecution(Stage-Transfer) jobs microservices and Cr8tor can return errors:

-## Databricks API error: User does not have SELECT on...
+- *Databricks API error: User does not have SELECT on*,

-Microservices and Cr8tor can return error "*Databricks API error: User does not have SELECT on*" during Validation or WorkflowExecution(Stage-Transfer) jobs.
+- *Databricks API error: User does not have USE SCHEMA on Schema*

 The error means that serviceprincipal specified in the [access/access configuration](./update-resources-files.md#accessaccess) does not have correct permission on the given datasource.
 [Follow this guide](./../developer-guide/source-setup.md#databricks-unity-catalog) for how to set up and assign correct permissions.